Previous dayMarch 25, 2026Next day

 35.0 km---✓ ReviewedUSGS →

-Reports of a magnitude 4.0 earthquake in the Kermadec Islands region came in on March 25, 2026 at 18:29 UTC.
+A magnitude 4.0 earthquake was recorded in the Kermadec Islands region on March 25, 2026 at 18:29 UTC.
 At a depth of 35.0 km, the event was shallow crustal.
-Geolocation places the event at -29.011°N, -176.879°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: -29.011°, -176.879°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-25